-A-Absolute Plumbing, Heating & Air has been providing superior customer service to our residential and commercial customers for over 20 years.
+A-Absolute Heating & Air has been providing heating services to residential and commercial customers for years.
 Our phones are always answered by a live employee 24 hours a day, 7 days a week.
-Emergency service is available 24 hours a day, 365 a year-with no extra charges for nights, weekends, and holidays.
+Emergency service is available 24 hours a day, 365 a year with no extra charges for nights, weekends, and holidays.

-Call our New Jersey HVAC technicians for the following services for your heating system:
+Call our New Jersey heating technician for the following services for your heating system:

-We will perform a check of your current system and will take the time to go over any problem areas.
-Our expert technicians will provide a free estimate and explain your repair or replacement options including High Efficiency Systems and will help guide your decision by answering any questions or concerns.
+- We will perform a check of your current heating system and will take the time to go over any problem areas.
+Our expert HVAC technicians will provide an estimate and explain your heating repair or replacement options including High-Efficiency Systems and will help guide your decision by answering any questions or concerns.

-A-Absolute offers flat fee pricing so there are no surprises at the end of the job-when you call, ask us about our "No Worry Guarantee"!
-Concerned about cost?
-Our service experts will provide you with a comprehensive written estimate before beginning work on your heating or cooling system; we also offer a written guarantee on parts and workmanship.
+A-Absolute Heating offers flat-fee pricing so there are no surprises at the end of the job when you call, ask us about our “No Worry Guarantee”!
+Concerned about the cost?
+Our service experts will provide you with a comprehensive written estimate before beginning work on your heating and cooling system; we also offer a written guarantee on parts and workmanship.